RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 3. PIE TAC ranges are auomatically calculated

-Know limitiation: For bi-directional scanning, the readPTU_flim needs to be modified.
+Known limitiation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.